RG810/industry_ready/Readme.md

 #  Git tutorial
 #new changes
-adding few more lines
+## adding few more lines
-adding few more lines for  developer1 branch
+## adding few more lines for  developer1 branch

+## these chnages are by developer2